CodeWithVishal-18/LoveSync---A-Compatibility-Checker-Application/README.md

 3️⃣ A final compatibility score is generated
 4️⃣ A romantic compatibility message is displayed
-5️⃣ Users can download the compatibility result card as an image
+5️⃣ Users can download the compatibility result card as an image and also share that image

 ---